 Directions:

 1. In a medium sized pot on the stove, heat up olive oil over medium heat.
 Add the onions, carrots and salt.
-Stir occasionally and sautée for 5 minutes.
+Stir occasionally and sautée for 5 minutes.2.
+Stir in the red Thai peppers, garlic and ginger.
+Cook for 3 minutes.

 3. Add the tomato paste, red curry paste, lemongrass, cumin and coriander powder.
 Stir and toast for an additional 2 minutes until the spices are fragrant.